 The Order may:

-• stop him/her from entering, and being within a certain distance, of your home
+- stop them from entering, and being within a certain distance, of your home

-• stop him/her from making you leave or exclude you from your home
+- stop them from making you leave or exclude you from your home

 The Magistrates’ Court will hear an application for a DVPO within 48 hours (excluding Sundays and Bank Holidays) of the person being served with a DVPN by the police.